 tmux, and you would prefer to view the container

 tmux session, use the following 2-step process to launch

-the containers, and then start the processes within the
+the containers, and then access the processes within the

-Once the above commands completes, you can view the containers
+Once the above command is complete, you can view the containers

 docker ps.
 The service we’re most interested in is

 tmux, we need to wait for database migrations and

 other setup to complete.
 To see what’s going on inside the

 service container, and whether or not the setup is complete,

 run the following to stream its logging output: